MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 |The Card Details will always appear below the Header regardless of the field you choose.<BR><BR>**Field 1**<BR>1.
 In the card details Field 1 acts as a subheader on the timeline record.
 For this example, we selected **To** for this field.<BR><BR>**Field 2**<BR>2.
 This field will only display one line of text in a summary view on the timeline record.
 When you expand your timeline record,  content in this field is fully displayed and formatted.
 For this example, we selected **CC** for this field.<BR><BR>**Field 3**<BR>3.
 This field follows the content of Field 2 and is part of the main body of your timeline record that is only viewable when you expand the record.
 For this example, we selected **Description** for this field.||**Field 1**<BR>1.
 This field always displays in this section and acts as a subheader on the timeline record. <BR><BR>**Field 2**<BR>2.
 This field always displays in this section and only displays one line of text in the summary view but when expanded, content is fully displayed. <BR><BR>**Field 3**<BR>3.
 This field will always display in this section and is only viewable when the record is expanded.|

 **Footer Section**<br>
-This section is not visible on the timeline record.
+This section isn't visible on the timeline record.

 |Configuration View | |Display View|
 |-------------------|--|-----------|